merveakca/E-TicaretDataBase/README(StoredProcedures).md

 CREATE PROCEDURE CategoryListByNameAndCategoryPath
 AS
 BEGIN
     WITH CategoryHierarchy AS
     (
         -- Ana kategorileri bul
         SELECT
             Id,
             Name,
-        CAST(Name AS NVARCHAR(MAX)) AS CategoryPath
+            CAST(Name AS NVARCHAR(255)) AS CategoryPath
         FROM
             Categories
         WHERE
             MainCategoryId IS NULL
         UNION ALL
         -- Alt kategorileri bul
         SELECT
             c.Id,
             c.Name,
-        CAST(ch.CategoryPath + ' > ' + c.Name AS NVARCHAR(MAX)) AS CategoryPath
+            CAST(ch.CategoryPath + ' > ' + c.Name AS NVARCHAR(255)) AS CategoryPath
         FROM
             Categories c
         JOIN
             CategoryHierarchy ch ON ch.Id = c.MainCategoryId
     )
     SELECT * FROM CategoryHierarchy
     ORDER BY CategoryPath;
 END
 ```